mathurinm/latex/README.md

   \end{align}
   ```
 - Always use the same spacing to be able to use search and replace efficiently: for example, use `x_{k + 1}` don't write `x_{k+1}` and `x_{k +1}` in other parts of the document.
 Spaces around binary operators help readability IMO.
 - Make versioning easier by writing a single sentence per line.
-It also makes commenting some parts of the code easier.
+It also makes commenting out some parts of the code easier.

 ## Basic document and project structure
-A basic `.tex` template for main document comprises the following macros:
+A basic `.tex` template for the main document comprises the following macros:

 ```latex
 \documentclass{article}